portfolio-performance/portfolio-help/docs/en/reference/view/taxonomies/managing-taxonomies.md

 ## Adding a new taxonomy

-Click the green plus button <span style="color:green">:octicons-plus-circle-16:</span> to add a new taxonomy.
+Click the green plus button <span style="color:green">:octicons-plus-circle-16:</span> or use the `File > New > Taxonomy` menu to add a new taxonomy to your portfolio.
 You can then utilize one of the [predefined templates](index.md) or create a new taxonomy (see Figure 1), which can be based on one of the existing templates.
 Choose `Empty taxonomy` if you want to start from scratch and define all categories and sub-categories yourself.
 Give the new taxonomy a descriptive name.
 Two taxonomies can have the same name, which is, of course, not ideal.
 Click "OK" to add the taxonomy in the sidebar.

 The context menu of the taxonomies list allows you to rename, copy, or delete existing taxonomies.
 You can also rearrange the order of items in the list using the the `Move up` or `Move down` options.